 Introduction: Around the world, people rely on the media to keep them informed about the most important issues that affect them, their families, and their neighbors.
 There are many types of media sources, including articles, editorials, social media posts, and videos.
 The information provided by the media helps people form opinions and ask tough questions of their governments.
 In a democracy, where the interests of the public are supposed to define how the government acts, this information is vital to ensuring that a country functions well.

-In this activity, you will examine sources addressing President Trump's executive order.
+In this activity, you will examine sources addressing the decision to begin an impeachment inquiry into President Trump.
 Throughout the lesson, consider how each author might answer the following two key questions: